 31) Top American money wizard Warren Buffet says: “Don’t save what is left after spending, spend what is left after saving.’’

-32) Always check if you are eligible for a tax refund.
+32) Always check if you are eligible for a tax refund and see what expenses you can claim so you can increase the size of it.

 34) Open a basic bank account with zero fees – this will help reduce your bank fees and make your savings work for you.